-Note that the AD9957 does not populate the PLL loop filter components.
-Therefore, to use the internal PLL of the AD9957, the user must solder down these components, or else the PLL is not stable.
+Note that the AD9957 evaluation board does not populate the PLL loop filter components.
+Therefore, to use the internal PLL of the AD9957, the user must solder down these components or the PLL will not be stable.
 The AD9957 data sheet has helpful formulas to calculate the appropriate values.
+In addition, an excel file to help choose the loop filter component values is available on the AD9957 product page.
+Once on the AD9957 product page, go to the Evaluation Boards & Development Kits > Evaluation Boards/Tools and click PLL Loop Filter Tool.